opencb/cellbase/README.md

     ./bin/cellbase.sh --help

 As you can see there are four commands implemented, each of them with different options:
- * _download_: this command downloads the data form different sources such as Ensembl or Uniprot to build CellBase
+ * **_download_**: this command downloads the data form different sources such as Ensembl or Uniprot to build CellBase
- * _build_: with this command you can run the pipelines to create the data models to be loaded into the database
+ * **_build_**: with this command you can run the pipelines to create the data models to be loaded into the database
- * _load_: this command reads the data models and convert and load them into the database
+ * **_load_**: this command reads the data models and convert and load them into the database
- * _query_: with this command you can execute queries to CellBase regardless the database used and also you can perform a variant annotation
+ * **_query_**: with this command you can execute queries to CellBase regardless the database used and also you can perform a variant annotation

+You can find more detailed documentation and tutorials at: https://github.com/opencb/cellbase/wiki.

+### Other Dependencies
-We try to improve the user experience by making the installation and building as simple as possible.
-In order to this we have developed efficient algorithms to generate all data models.
-Unfortunately, for some specific Ensembl data users still need to install Ensembl Perl API, in general raw data or dumps are downloaded to generate data models instead of using Perl API that is too slow.
-Other general dependencies of CellBase include MongoDB to load the data.
+We try to improve the user experience by making the installation and build as simple as possible.
+Unfortunately, for some CellBase commands such as _build_ and _load_ other dependencies are required.

-##### Building some Ensembl data
+##### Building data
-CellBase also depends on the Ensembl Perl API, which may be installed following this tutorial:
+We have developed fast and efficient algorithms to build almost all data models from Ensembl raw data or dumps.
+But CellBase still depends on Ensembl Perl API for building some specific data models, this can be installed following this tutorial:

     http://www.ensembl.org/info/docs/api/api_installation.html

-##### Loading data into MongoDB
+##### Loading data
-The only fully developed storage engine plugin at this moment is [MongoDB](https://www.mongodb.org/).
+At this moment the only fully developed storage engine plugin is [MongoDB](https://www.mongodb.org/).
 MongoDB is free and open-source and can be downloaded from [here](https://www.mongodb.org/downloads).